DependableSystemsLab/ThingsJS/README.md

 ~$ git clone https://github.com/karthikp-ubc/ThingsJS.git
 ```

-2. `npm install` to install the package. (download all the npm dependencies and link the CLI tool)
+2. `npm install -g` to install the package. (download all the npm dependencies and link the CLI tool)
+You may need to put `sudo` depending on your installation of NodeJS.
+You need the `-g` (global installation) option for using the CLI.
+If you don't plan on using the CLI, you can omit the `-g` option.
 ```
 ~$ cd ThingsJS
 ~/ThingsJS$ npm install